 Small Group Meeting – Envisioning the Future as a Driver of Individual and Collective Change for the Sustainable Development

-The LaPEA (Université Gustave Eiffel, Université Paris Cité) is happy to welcome the Small Group Meeting on “Envisioning the Future as a Driver of Individual and Collective Change for the Sustainable Development”, co-organized with the University of Bath (A. Prosser, School of Management), the International Psychoanalytic University in Berlin (G. Sullivan) and the Daekin University (J. Fernando, School of Psychology).
+The LaPEA (Université Gustave Eiffel, Université Paris Cité) is happy to welcome the Small Group Meeting on “Envisioning the Future as a Driver of Individual and Collective Change for the Sustainable Development”, co-organized with the University of Bath (A. Prosser, School of Management), the International Psychoanalytic University in Berlin (G. Sullivan) and the Deakin University (J. Fernando, School of Psychology).

 The conference will take place on June 10th-12th 2025 in Paris (France), at the Psychology Institute of the Université Paris Cité.